 My parents bought a Canon AE-1 when I was in high school.
 It seems like we would take the film to the grocery store to get it developed.
 I sort of adopted it, mostly documenting mischievous acts of teenagers.
 Seeing the pictures always made my day.
 It wasn't long before I took over on my dad's first video camera as well.
 My brothers, friends and I would shoot ridiculous movies.
 I would edit "in camera", rewinding the VHS tape over the "mess ups" and then reshooting.
-With wardrobe sponsored by thrift stores, and a soundtrack blasting radio tunes we recorded on cassette tapes from our boom box, many bad ideas were documented.
+With wardrobe sponsored by thrift stores, and a soundtrack of radio tunes we recorded on cassette tapes blasted from our boom box, many bad ideas were documented.
 I guess that's where this all began: playing around with cameras, trying to have fun and making art.
-I found a foundation for my creativity when I enrolled in a fine art photography class as a freshman at Texas Tech University.
+I discovered a foundation for my creativity when I enrolled in a fine art photography class as a freshman at Texas Tech University.
 My physics and calculus classes suffered when I realized I wanted to take pictures all day long and experiment in a dark room all night.
-Major events followed that help harness and refine my vision: a two-year mission to Chile; a BFA in Photography from Brigham Young University; and my studio manager position with West Coast commercial photographer Jerry Garns in Los Angeles.
+Major events followed that helped harness and refine my vision: a two-year mission to Chile; a BFA in Photography from Brigham Young University; and my studio manager position with West Coast commercial photographer Jerry Garns in Los Angeles.
 I raise my glass of horchata to all of these people and places that have shaped my professional path.